0n1cOn3/Foodcoop/README.md

 available the application still builds, but any pages that require JavaScript will fail to load and an issue is recorded.

+If you do not have network access, set the environment variable `OFFLINE_PATH` to a directory containing HTML files saved from Firefox.
+The filenames do not need to follow a strict pattern – the application matches files by searching for the store and item names inside the page title.
+A typical `page title • Store.html` created by Firefox will work.
+In this mode the pages are read from disk instead of downloaded.

 ## Prerequisites

 Install the Qt6 development modules required to build the application.
 On